 According to most experts, 4 to 8 percent of dependents covered under an employer-sponsored plan are ineligible for coverage.
 These dependents are often divorced spouses, grandchildren or other family members who are not eligible for benefits.
 About 187,000 dependents have health coverage through PEBA.
 Based on these estimates, 7,500 to 15,000 may not be eligible for this coverage.

-For more information about the audit, you can visit the PEBA website or review our Frequently Asked Questions (FAQ).
+For more information about the audit, you can visit the PEBA website.

 If you have any questions or concerns, please contact PEBA at 888-260-9430.